suraj-maurya/IoT-Resources/Protocols/Communication/UART/UART.md

 With the Serial class, you can send / receive data to and from your computer over USB, or to a device connected via the Arduino's RX/TX pins.

 > [!NOTE]
-> The GIGA R1 WiFi, Mega 2560 and Due boards 3 serial port.
+> The GIGA R1 WiFi, Mega 2560 and Due boards have 3 serial port.

 ### The Serial class have several methods with some of the essentials being: